Tektronix: 1986–2006

 Tektronix began to face big challenges to its business structure.
 In the 1980s, Tektronix found itself distracted with too many divisions in too many markets.
 This led to decreasing earnings in almost every quarter.
 A period of layoffs, top management changes and sell-offs followed.
 In 1994, Tektronix spun off its printed circuit board manufacturing operation as a separate company, Merix Corp., headquartered in Forest Grove, Oregon.

 Eventually, Tektronix was left with its original test and measurement equipment.
 Upon his promotion in 2000, the current CEO, Richard H. "Rick" Wills, carefully limited corporate spending in the face of the collapsing high-tech bubble.
 This led the way for Tektronix to emerge as one of the largest companies in its product niche, with a market capitalization of $3 billion as of April 2006.
 However, this failed to prevent it from becoming an acquisition target, and Tektronix was acquired by Danaher Corporation in 2007.

-Major Product Changes—Digital Sampling Scopes.
-With the advancement in signal sampling techniques and digital processing, oscilloscope manufacturers found a new horizon in the market.
-The ability to sample the signal and digitize it for real time viewing or digitally store it for future use and maintain the integrity of the waveform.
+With the advancement in signal sampling techniques and digital processing, oscilloscope manufacturers found a new horizon in the market: the ability to sample the signal and digitize it for real time viewing or digitally store it for future use and maintain the integrity of the waveform.
 In addition a computer can be integrated with the scope to store many waveforms or instruct the scope to do further analysis.
 Color-enhanced waveforms can be produced for ease in identification.